Married Tax Credit

 In the Republic of Ireland, married couples and couples in a civil partnership can choose whether they are jointly, separately or singly assessed for their taxation.
 It’s up to you and your spouse to decide which form of assessment is the best fit for you, your family and your future.
 The most important thing to remember is that no matter which of the following assessment types you choose, it is your obligation to notify Revenue of your decision.
 Otherwise, you will continue to be assessed as two single people, just like you were before you married.
 For tax purposes, both partners continue to be treated as two single persons in the year of marriage or the year the civil partnership was registered.
 However, if the tax you pay as two single persons in that year is greater than the tax which would be payable if you had been taxed as a couple in a marriage or civil partnership, a refund of the difference can be claimed.
 Any refund due is only from the date of marriage or registration of civil partnership and will be calculated at the end of that tax year.

-• Joint Assessment is also known as ‘Aggregation’ and is usually the most favourable choice for couples due to its flexibility.
-With Joint Assessment, the tax credits and standard rate cut-off point can be allocated between both of you to suit your particular circumstances: To apply you have to send to Revenue assessable election form.
+- Joint Assessment is also known as ‘Aggregation’ and is usually the most favourable choice for couples due to its flexibility.
+With Joint Assessment, the tax credits and standard rate cut-off point can be allocated between both of you to suit your particular circumstances:

-• Separate Assesment If you choose to be separately assessed, your tax affairs are dealt with independently of those of your spouse.
+Download Form - Separate Assesment If you choose to be separately assessed, your tax affairs are dealt with independently of those of your spouse.
 While the Married Tax Credits, Age Tax Credits, Blind Person’s Tax Credits and Incapacitated Child Tax Credits will continue to be divided equally between you .
 Separate Assessment can be claimed either verbally or in writing and the claim can be made by either spouse.
 The PAYE tax credit and employment expenses, if any, are then allocated to this “assessable spouse”.
 Any other tax credits that remain unused by one spouse, may be claimed by the other spouse.
 Any unused tax bands and tax credits apart from the PAYE tax credit and employment expenses, can be transferred to the other spouse at the end of the tax year.

-• Separate Treatment is different to Separate Assessment.
+- Separate Treatment is different to Separate Assessment.
 Essentially, each spouse is treated as a single person for tax purposes, taxed on their own income, allocated tax credits and cut-off points as a single person, and required to pay their own tax and complete their own ROI

 Home Carers Tax Credit